El Rancho Hotel and Casino: Thunderbird (1948–77)

 The resort originally opened as the Thunderbird, owned by building developer Marion Hicks and Lieutenant Governor of Nevada Clifford A. Jones.
 Hicks had previously built the El Cortez hotel-casino, which opened in downtown Las Vegas in 1941.
 Joe Wells, the father of actress Dawn Wells, was also a partner in the Thunderbird.
-The hotel project, originally known as the Nevada Ambassador, was announced in March 1946.
-It was to cost $1 million, and would be built on Highway 91 in the Las Vegas Valley, on what would later become the Las Vegas Strip.
+Originally known as the Nevada Ambassador, the hotel project was announced in March 1946.
+It would cost $1 million and be built on Highway 91 in the Las Vegas Valley, on what would later become the Las Vegas Strip.
+Construction was underway in October 1947.

 The Thunderbird opened on September 2, 1948, with 79 hotel rooms, a casino, and a bar.
 The cost of construction exceeded $2 million.
-The Thunderbird was the fourth resort to open on the Strip, and was located diagonally across the street from the El Rancho Vegas.
+The Thunderbird was the fourth resort to open on the Strip and was located diagonally across the street from the El Rancho Vegas.
 It was named after the mythical Thunderbird creature, and the entrance featured two large, neon Thunderbird statues.
 The Thunderbird was considered a luxurious resort, and a Southwestern/Navajo theme was featured throughout the property, including portraits of American Indians.

-In February 1949, there were plans to add a 78-room hotel addition at a cost of $750,000.
+In February 1949, there were plans to add a 78-room hotel addition for $750,000.
 The hotel had expanded to 206 rooms by 1950.
 In 1953, the Thunderbird opened the adjacent 110-room Algiers Hotel, built south of the resort.
-It served as a sister property to deal with overflow guests of the Thunderbird.
+It served as a sister property to deal with the overflow of Thunderbird guests.
+In its early years, the Thunderbird was a popular meeting place for local politicians.